hijoput4/SharingWare/readme.md

 4- I need advanced help on running a particular game / need to unlock/download-unlock DLCs on legit games for free.

-    Use https://cs.rin.ru/  -⚠🧂 be careful, very strict rules, not all posts are permitted by mods so search for the info instead of trying to post the questions.
+    Use https://cs.rin.ru/  -⚠🧂 be careful, abusive moderators.

 5- Where can I get Switch games?